grzegorzmazur/yacas/docs/reference_manual/lists.rst

               Drop(list, {m, n})

    drop a range of elements from a list

-   :param list: list to act on
-   :param n, m: indices

    This command removes a sublist of ``list`` and returns a list containing the remaining entries.
 The first calling sequence drops